-• If we say no, you have the right to ask us to reconsider - and perhaps change - this decision by making an appeal.
-Making an appeal means making another try to get the medical care coverage you want.
+- If we say no, you have the right to ask us to reconsider and perhaps change this decision by making an appeal.
+Making an appeal means making another try to get the medical care coverage you want. - If you decide to make an appeal, it means you are going on to Level 1 of the appeals process (see Section 5.3 below).